builtwithrobots/roleboost/docs/CANDIDATE_ASSET_PRODUCTION_SKILL.md

 - "Do NOT use the words 'passionate,' 'journey,' or 'innovative.'"

 **Deep Dive specific notes:**
+- Line 1: "The hosts are speaking directly to a hiring manager.
+Hosts are energetic, intelligent and engaging with a smooth cadence and transitions."
 - Length: do not exceed 4 minutes
 - The pitch comes after the narrative close, not instead of it.
 The narrative close lands the story.
 The pitch lands the call to action.
 Both are required.
 - Structure: open with the hook fact, build the case chronologically or thematically, address the likely hard question, narrative close, then pitch.

 **Brief specific notes:**
+- Line 1: "You are a single host speaking directly to a hiring manager."
 - Length: do not exceed 90 seconds
 - The pitch is the final beat, framed as an explicit instruction with a required sequence -- not a narrative suggestion.
 Use "End with a direct closing pitch, spoken in this exact sequence:" to open the pitch instruction.
 - Structure: hook stat, two proof points, pitch.
 Every word earns its place.